-Once the permit cap for a given watershed Local Coastal Plan has been reached, no additional permit applications for open air cultivation activities will be processed until the Planning Commission and Board of Supervisors consider an analysis of the state of the watershed and approve an increase in the cap by Resolution amendment of this section of the Humboldt County Code certified by the California Coastal Commission.
+Once the permit cap for a given watershed has been reached, no additional permit applications for open air cultivation activities will be processed until the Planning Commission and Board of Supervisors consider an analysis of the state of the watershed and approves an increase in the cap.
 The analysis shall include review of water flow data and applicable studies or information prepared by state and local agencies and recommendations from the following state agencies: California Department of Fish & Wildlife, North Coast Regional Water Quality Control Board, State Water Resources Control Board, and the Department of Forestry and Fire Protection.